saurabh-das7/agent-skills/README.md

    ```
 2. Or into `.claude/skills/` inside a specific repo for project-only access
 3. Start a new Claude Code session — skills load at session start
-4. Type `/ad-copy-eval` or describe the task and Claude will trigger it automatically
+4. Type the slash command or describe the task and Claude will trigger it automatically

 ### Option C — Other agents